Motu Move - National Ticketing Solution

 Testing new payments on Route 29

-We’ll be testing a key part of the new payment system on Route 29 (Airport – City) from December to help make sure things go smoothly once we rollout the new system.
+From 8 December, we started testing a key part of the new payment system on Route 29 (Airport – City) from December to help make sure things go smoothly once we rollout the new system.

 Getting our buses ready